ProfoundNetworks/fingerprints/tutorial.md

     {"category": "web_analytics", "name": "hotjar.com"}

 Unfortunately, there's a problem: any page containing the above magic string will register as having the fingerprint, even the page you're reading right now!
-You can check this (we're using pastebin.com instead of the actual URL to the current page because our github repo is currently private):
+You can check this:

-    $ python retrieve.py https://pastebin.com/7157S8NL | python extract.py -
+    $ python retrieve.py https://github.com/ProfoundNetworks/fingerprints/blob/master/tutorial.md | python extract.py -
-    {"category": "web_technology_tools", "name": "IFrame"}
     {"category": "web_analytics", "name": "hotjar.com"}

+This is obviously wrong: our github page merely mentions hotjar.com, it doesn't actually **use** it.
 This is known as a **false positive**.
 We should avoid false positives as much as possible.
 We could _refine_ our fingerprint to look for the magic string only within scripts: